 I tried to lie back in my bed, but the heavy, plaster cast grabbed awkwardly at my leg, making each minute of my life even worse than the minute before.
 I was so tired of lying on my back—so tired of it all.
 Doc had said it was a bad break, and he’d debated whether to cast it this soon or not.
 I suppose he felt he couldn’t trust me with just a splint.

 I turned my head to face the door when I heard a knock.
 It was Pa followed by Paul Martin.
-Pa gave me one of his looks, letting me know I better behave more pleasantly with the doc than I had been with the rest of the family.
+Pa gave me one of his looks, let me know I better behave more pleasantly with the doc than I had been with the rest of the family.

 “Sorry it took me so long to get out here.”